tiger-sea/mcs_research/sections/results.md

 \section{TINN}
 Table \ref{table:TINN} presents the MAP estimation values and credible intervals for TINN.
 Similar to RMSSD and pNN50, the MAP estimation values were small, and the credible intervals included zero for all meteorological factors.
 Whereas, some meteorological factors had relatively larger MAP values and credible intervals with biased range, such as mean, maximum temperature, minimum relative humidity, and minimum sea-level atmospheric pressure.
 These findings for specific factors may suggest potential associations with TINN, though the credible intervals still spanning zero indicate uncertain results.
+Additionally, the RMSE were 78.61 ms for primary model and 84.13 ms for simplified model, showing a 6.5\% improvement.
+While the estimated results provide lack evidence, this slight improvement might suggest some degree of association between TINN and meteorological factors.

 \begin{table}[htbp]
     \centering
+    \caption{MAP of estimated coefficients distribution for TINN}
     \begin{tabular}{l c}
         \hline
         \textbf{Meteorological factor} & \textbf{MAP (50\% CI)} \\